 Large white capital letters jutting from the blue wall of the reception area at Bells at Killcare grab you on arrival and command: ‘RELAX, UNWIND, ENJOY.’
 It leaves you in no doubt as to what’s expected of guests here.
 There’s nothing Mr Smith and I can do but step up to the mark.

 It’s not a tough job, of course.
 There’s the place itself, with graceful central manor house and English country estate-style gardens.
 We’re led to our room, a king suite, although ‘suite’ is a rather misleading term.
 It’s more a diminutive cottage with a spacious living and bedroom area, an iron fireplace resting on exposed brickwork, a fully equipped kitchen and an enormous bathroom with an oversized spa bath.
-Sydney designer and textile goddess Chrissie Jeffrey is behind the decor, which features a crisp mix of nautical blues, whites and beiges alongside elegant antique furniture, chic rattan and sumptuously comforting fabrics and cushions.
-Bliss.
+The decor – which features a crisp mix of nautical blues, whites and beiges alongside elegant antique furniture, chic rattan and sumptuously comforting fabrics and cushions – adds to the bliss.

-Mr Smith and I head directly to the big veranda with a cafetière of chef Stefano Manfredi’s rich own-brand coffee, and within a few moments are already getting stuck into the wall instructions that greeted us on check-in.
+Mr Smith and I head directly to the big veranda with a cafetière of rich coffee, and within a few moments are already getting stuck into the wall instructions that greeted us on check-in.

 And then there’s the wine.
 Owners Brian and Karina Barry have long been names in the nearby Hunter Valley wine industry and have brought their expertise to an extensive and encyclopedic wine list that offers the best from Italian and local vineyards, with staff only too happy to talk you through the choices.